 City of Cool recorded live @ The Espy and played monthly shows around Melbourne as well as road trips to regional Victoria.
 They received airplay on PBS and 3CR as well as in The USA, Croatia and Greece.
 Williams began 2014 by playing live at The Bitter End in New York City.
 He played this show with his new Martin Custom M-36, bought and designed by Mat Umanov in Greenwich Village and with a Fishman pickup installed by TR Crandall, the man who sets up guitars for the likes of David Byrne and Lee Ranaldo.

 Williams then traveled to Auckland twice, to record City of Cool's debut full length album with drummer David Craven.
 Olly Harmer engineered and mixed at The Lab recording studios, Saturday 29 and Sunday 30 November, 2014.

-"Jon S Williams doesn't need permission to be an artist.
+Williams records 11 songs with Idge at Sound Park Studios and Dan Cachia filming.
+All songs can be found on You Tube.
+Williams continues to play every Monday night at the Cherry Bar (16 months and 60 gigs) until October.
+He also plays a number of Cherry Bar Sunday night shows: "Jon S Williams doesn't need permission to be an artist.
 His creative, and energetic Art Brut attack has been a constant highlight of The Cherry Jam open mic for a year.
 We celebrate this local hero on Sunday 25th of June.
 Jon will be supported by the most exciting, fascinating, and entertaining new acts gathered from the Monday sessions.
 Prepare to find yourself a new favourite band at this gig!" by Cherry Bar